crizant/change_notifier_builder/README.md

 }
 ```

-Then in the build method:
+Then in the build method of your widget:

 ```dart
 ChangeNotifierBuilder(